MicroEJ/docs/ApplicationDeveloperGuide/UI/Widgets/mwt-examples.rst

 This example shows how to create and use a "lazy" stylesheet.
 The lazy stylesheet resolves the style for a widget with the same algorithm as the `cascading stylesheet <https://repository.microej.com/javadoc/microej_5.x/apis/ej/mwt/stylesheet/cascading/CascadingStylesheet.html>`_.
-The difference is that the lazy stylesheet associates style factories with selectors (rather than styles).
+The difference is that the lazy stylesheet associates style factories with selectors (rather than style instances).
 As a result, the style elements are allocated "on demand" when a rule's selector applies to a widget.

 |endTable|